57ayush76/57ayush76/README.md

 # 👋 About Me

 Hi, I’m Ayush.
-I’m interested in cybersecurity and learning how systems and networks work to identify vulnerabilities.
+I’m interested in cybersecurity and learning how web2 and networks work to identify vulnerabilities.

 </div>